 Panel Technology

-When choosing a TV, you need to know their different panel technologies.
+When choosing a TV, you need to know the different panel technologies.
 In general, you can choose a TV equipped with an IPS or VA panel.
 However, some people prefer OLED TV panels.
-The truth is, each of these types has its advantages or disadvantages.
+The truth is, that each of these types has its advantages or disadvantages.

 Winner: Draw